Canton Vaud: new opportunities for succession planning

 Latest news

-La nomination de Véronique Pipoz au poste de Chief Operating Officer (COO) marque une nouvelle étape dans le développement du Groupe.
+La nomination de Hikmet Ayan au poste de Chief Financial Officer (CFO) marque une nouvelle étape dans le développement du Groupe.